 For me, today is a day to shower my kids with all things warm and loving in the form of small gifts, too many treats and maybe a special dinner (heart-shaped pizza is an annual tradition for one friend of mine…I might just steal that idea tonight).

 Most of all, it’s about time together.
-Today as I make my way from work, to my daughter’s classroom party, to the ice rink and back to school tonight—it’s all about embracing, with love, the usual busy schedule that rules our lives.
+Today as I make my way from work, to my daughter’s classroom party, to and back to school tonight—it’s all about embracing, with love, the usual busy schedule that rules our lives.
 On this Tuesday that will run with the same schedule as last Tuesday and the same craziness as next week, it’s all about love for each other and love of the everyday.